 That number represents about 1 in every 20 Americans, so the chances are high that you or someone you love is surviving cancer!

 If you are a cancer survivor, it can be tempting to push down the feelings that may arise, but emotions are meant to move, to be experienced and processed.

 Unresolved emotions have a way leaking out in problematic ways such as loss of sleep or unexpected outbursts of anger.
-Journaling or talking to someone who can hear your story can help you deal with your emotions in healthier ways.
+Journaling or talking to someone who can hear your story can help you deal with your

 Journaling Or Keeping A Diary

 I recommend taking two perspectives when you journal:

 First as the writer who can say whatever you need to say, unedited.
 This allows your emotions to emerge in their natural and sometimes surprising state, revealing what has sometimes gone unrecognized.